Lymah123/100-days-of-code/daily-journal.md

 - User Login: Authenticates with Firebase REST API and returns a valid ID token.
 - Secure Firebase API Key Handling: Uses environment variables for security.
 - Middleware for Protected Routes: Verifies Firebase tokens before allowing access.

+Day 86: 18/02/25

+I had issues with the receipts section so I worked on both the backend and the frontend of it.